mupif/mupif/doc/source/userman.rst

    Thermo-mechanical simulation flow

-The discretizations for thermal and mechanical problems are in this particular case different and the platform takes care of field interpolation.
+One of the adantages, originating from representing spatil fields as data Type), is that the discretizations for thermal and mechanical problems can be different, as the thermal field takes care of field interpolation.
 The mesh for thermal problem consist of 50 linear elements with linear approximation and 55 nodes.
 The mesh for mechanical analysis consist of 168 nodes and 160 elements with linear